Small business lending program on hold after reaching limit

-NEW YORK — The government's lending program for small businesses is on hold.
+NEW YORK — The government’s lending program for small businesses is tapped out, and business owners who still need loans are waiting on Congress to approve more funding.

 The Small Business Administration said Thursday that it reached the $349 billion lending limit for the program, after approving nearly 1.7 million loans.